 Myth: You Can Sober Up by Taking a Shower or Drinking Coffee

 Fact: Many people think that they can sober up more quickly by taking a shower or drinking coffee.
 However, time is the only thing that can sober you up.
-Drinking caffeinated coffee can actually makes things worse.
+Drinking caffeinated coffee can make things worse.
 Caffeine is a stimulant, so it can cause you to stay awake longer.

 Myth: You Can Reduce Your Chances of Hangover by Taking Aspirin Before You Drink